crawlab-team/crawlab-lite/README.md

 Lite version of [Crawlab](https://github.com/crawlab-team/crawlab), golang-based web crawler management platform, supporting crawlers in any language.

-Compared with [Crawlab](https://github.com/crawlab-team/crawlab), this lite version focuses on crawler management on a single machine.
+Compared with [Crawlab](https://github.com/crawlab-team/crawlab), this lite version focuses on crawler management on a single machine, it runs independent of any external database and removes a lot of non-essential features.

 :warning: This version is still in early development and some features may be unstable.